blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb A \sim \Bbb I
 $$

-Thus the outputs of the set of continuous functions with aperiodic iterations, $\Bbb A$ is equivalent to the set of all irrational numbers $\Bbb I$ $\box$.
+Thus the outputs of the set of continuous functions with aperiodic iterations, $\Bbb A$ is equivalent to the set of all irrational numbers $\Bbb I$ $\square$.

 Let's see if the implications of this make sense.
 In particular, can we also set up a one to one correspondance between aperiodic functions and natural numbers?
 This would be a contradiction if so, but it turns out we cannot: if we define functions based on their periodicity then consider that aperiodic functions have infinite periodicity, ie each has a period of $\infty$, which cannot map to the set of natural numbers, which are finite.